minu-gatech/ETL-Challenge/README.md

 ## Objective:

 - The goal is to design tables to hold the data, import the employees data from numerous CSV files into the tables in SQL database, and execute queries/perform analysis to answer questions about the data and find meaningful information.
--Follow ETL process to extract, transform and load the data into the database.
+- Follow ETL process to extract, transform and load the data into the database.

 ## Steps